knoxstation/SPORE/usage.md

 When using Autopitch, it is recommended to render one part at a time.
 Rendering an entire track may cause the program to crash.

+That should be enough to get you started with using SPORE!
+If you have any questions, or have any issues with the voicebank, please let me know!
+My contact is linked in this github's README :)